the0neWhoKnocks/poc.proxy-node-server-requests/PRESENTATION.md

 ## The Idea

-The idea was to start up the App normally, then start up a Proxy to act as a Man-In-The-Middle to intercept requests to and from the App and determine whether or not to record, play-back, or pass-through responses.
+The idea was to start up the App normally, then start up a Proxy to act as a Man-In-The-Middle to intercept requests to-and-from the App and determine whether or not to record, play-back, or pass-through responses.
 Then we just run our Integration tests against the App just as a Client would navigate the App via a Browser.